This article first appeared in the October 2010 eNewsletter.

 The story of the ABCC6 gene and gene patenting

-Why were the Terrys involved and eligible to be patent holders?
+Terrys are eligible to be gene patent holders

 At the time of the discovery, in the USA and in the other countries in which they filed for a patent, anyone who materially participated (works in a real way on the invention) in discovering, isolating and purifying a gene could apply for a patent on isolating DNA.
 The Terrys worked in a laboratory and in research facilities for a couple of years from late evening until the early morning hours.
 They also worked with several research groups compiling and analyzing data that led to the discovery and the findings of the gene alterations that result in PXE.
 If this took place today, the research team would only patent the more ‘artificial’ and technology pieces of the discovery: the cDNA and the methods using the gene.